thorntail-examples/messaging-work-queue-redhat/README.md

 ## Prerequisites

-* The user has access to an OpenShift instance and is logged in.
+* Log into an OpenShift cluster of your choice: `oc login ...`.
-* The user has selected a project in which the frontend and backend processes will be deployed.
+* Select a project in which the services will be deployed: `oc project ...`.

 ## Modules